nvdaes/clipContentsDesigner/addon/doc/ro/readme.md

   confirmation.
 Available actions are: add text, clear clipboard, emulate copy and emulate cut.
-* Request confirmation before performing the selected actions when: You can select if confirmations will be requested always, just if text is contained in the clipboard, or if clipboard is not empty (for example if you've copied a file, not text).
-* Format to show the clipboard text as HTML in browse mode: If you're learning HTML markup language, you may choose Preformatted text in HTML or HTML as shown in a web browser, to have an idea of how your HTML code will be rendered by NVDA in a browser.
-The difference between preformatted and conventional HTML is that the first option will preserve consecutive spaces and line breaks, and the second one will compact them.
-For example, write some HTML tags like h1, h2, li, pre, etc., select and copy the text to clipboard, and use clipContentsDesigner add-on to show the text in a browseable message.
-* Maximum number of characters when showing clipboard text in browse mode:
-  Please, be aware that increasing this limit may produce issues if the clipboard contains large strings of text.
-The default limit is 100000 characters.
-* Restore defaults.

-Note:

 *	Confirmations won't be requested when a message box of NVDA is still opened.
 In those cases, actions will be inmediately performed.